-Understanding your child's behaviour Positive influences on emotional development and behavioural patterns
+Positive influences on emotional development and behavioural patterns

 - Building a positive relationship with your child is the best way to help your child develop positive emotional wellbeing.
-As a parent, you have a central part in helping your child or teenager to learn how to tolerate frustration, how to calm down, how to behave acceptably in society and how to relate to others in a healthy way. - Showing your child or teenager you are listening to them and that you understand that they are trying to communicate with you is an important part of developing a two-way relationship.
-You may not always know immediately what they want to tell you but they will feel more secure knowing that you are open to hearing about their feelings. - There may be times when both you and your child or teenager find feelings overwhelming.
+As a parent you have a central part in helping your child or teenager to learn how to tolerate frustration, learn to calm down, know how to behave acceptably in society and relate to others in a healthy way. - Showing your child or teenager you are listening to them and that you understand that they are trying to communicate with you is an important part of developing a two-way relationship.
+You may not always know immediately what they are attempting to tell you but they will feel more secure knowing that you are open to hearing about their feelings. - There may be times when both you and your child or teenager might find feelings overwhelming.
 It is at these times that logical clear thought seems to be most difficult.
 Finding support for yourself is an extremely important part of your emotional wellbeing.
 In taking care of your emotions you may feel better able to help your child or teenager with theirs.
-Regaining a sense of calm may make what you thought was an unmanageable situation seem less difficult. - Parents have often commented that at difficult times it is hard to look past your child or teenager's behaviour and think about how your child is feeling.
-Finding ways to stay calm can not only support you but also help you to look past the behaviour and see the message your child or teenager may be giving and why they behaved in that particular way. - Helping your child to calm down so that they will eventually learn to calm themselves is an important skill for life.
-As children move into the teenage years, being able to tolerate frustration and cope with strong emotions may positively affect the way they behave towards other people. - Children respond far more positively towards loving, predictable, behaviour strategies that have clear boundaries.
-Avoiding threats and
+Regaining a sense of calm may make what you thought was an unmanageable situation seem less difficult. - Parents have often commented that at difficult times it is hard to look past your child's or teenager's behaviour and think about how your child is feeling.
+Finding ways to stay calm can not only support you but also help you to look past the behaviour and see the message your child or teenager may be giving and why they behaved in that particular way. - Helping your child to calm down so that they will eventually learn what it feels like to calm themselves is an important skill for life.
+As children move into the teenage years, being able to tolerate frustration and cope with the strong emotions may positively affect the way they behave towards other people. - Children respond far more positively towards loving, predictable, behaviour strategies that have clear boundaries.
+Avoiding threats and harsh punishment, smacking and excessive shouting will help both you and your child or teenager to develop a more respectful and positive relationship.
+Giving children a way of saving face and an opportunity to change their behaviour is important in helping them to learn that relationships are about how both people feel.